-These tips aren't necessarily sustainable, but if you find yourself randomly needing some quick cash as a one off – one of these ideas could be just what you're looking for.
+These tips aren't necessarily sustainable, but if you find yourself randomly needing some quick cash as a one-off – one of these ideas could be just what you're looking for.

-These short-tern solutions to coming up with $20 as quickly as possible are sorted into a few different categories – some of them will be based around selling used items or things you create, while others will be associated with providing a service or using a specific talent.
+These short-term solutions to coming up with $20 as quickly as possible are sorted into a few different categories – some of them will be based around selling used items or things you create, while others will be associated with providing a service or using a specific talent.

 While many of these ideas can be done by anybody – some require a special talent or particular skill.
 Have a look and see if one of these ideas is for you.

 Table of Contents

 - Selling Stuff For Instant Money